Free Trial

 Recommended Reading: Win at Multi-Location SEO with these 5 Strategies

-Local Pack vs. Organic Search Results: How Local Search Works
+How Local Search Works: Local Pack vs. Organic Search Results

-The easiest way to explain how local search works vs. organic results is by an example.
-So, let’s imagine that you need to find a place to take a client for a lunch meeting.
+The easiest way to explain how local search works vs. organic results is with an example.
+Imagine you need to find a place to take a client for a lunch meeting.

-The simplest way to do so is to fire up a search engine and ask for recommendations.
-Here, we’ve searched the query “places for business lunch near me”.
+The simplest option is to fire up a search engine and ask for recommendations.
+Here, we’ve searched for the query, “places for business lunch near me.”

 LocalTips